Crushed Stone Calculator

 To calculate crushed stone in yards:

-- Multiply the together the length, width, and depth measured in feet.
+- Multiply together the length, width, and depth measured in feet.

-- Multiply by 27 to convert cubic feet into cubic yards.
+- Divide by 27 to convert cubic feet into cubic yards.

 - Multiply by 1.5 to calculate the weight of the crushed stone in tons.